termitehuegel/BasicAlgorithmsJava/README.md

 #### [Selection Sort](/src/de/termitehuegel/basicAlgorithmsJava/sort/Selectionsort.java)
 Selection sort works by iterating through the array and finding the smallest/largest or both element.
 These elements get shifted to the beginning/end of the part of the array that is to be sorted.
 #### [Parallel Quick Sort](/src/de/termitehuegel/basicAlgorithmsJava/sort/ParallelQuicksort.java)
-Parallel quick sort is a implementation of quick sort that relies on multithreading.
+Parallel quick sort is an implementation of quick sort that relies on multithreading.
 Each recursive call of quick sort thereby opens a new Thread.
 #### [Quick Sort](/src/de/termitehuegel/basicAlgorithmsJava/sort/Quicksort.java)
 Quick sort use the divide and conquer approach.
 The Array is split in two: The elements smaller than the pivot and the elements larger than the pivot.
 These array parts are sorted again in a recursive style.
 If an array is empty or only contains one element it is already sorted.